bobhyun/TS-ANPR/README.md

 ## Latest Version Information

+#### Release v3.1.4 (2025.10.17)🎉

+1. Fixed misrecognition issue in the `anpr_read_pixels` function when the `stride` value is negative.
+2. Fixed an issue where motorcycle objects were omitted from the results when using the `d` option without the `r` option for object detection.

 #### Release v3.1.3 (2025.9.29)🎉

 1. Improved recognition accuracy for Korean license plates (especially significant improvement in the `S` model)